apache/openwhisk/docs/catalog.md

 The `/whisk.system/alarms/alarm` feed configures the Alarm service to fire a trigger event at a specified frequency.
 The parameters are as follows:

-- `cron`: A string, based on the Unix crontab syntax, that indicates when to fire the trigger.
+- `cron`: A string, based on the Unix crontab syntax, that indicates when to fire the trigger in Coordinated Universal Time (UTC).
 The string is a sequence of six fields separated by spaces: `X X X X X X `.
+For more details on using cron syntax, see: https://github.com/ncb000gt/node-cron.
 Here are some examples of the frequency indicated by the string:

   - `* * * * * *`: every second.
   - `0 * * * * *`: top of every minute.